White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Real Story

-A client purchased nickel-based 14K white gold from another jeweler.
+A client purchased a nickel-based 14K white ring from another jeweler.
 After a week - rash and itching.
 She came to us upset: "Am I allergic to gold?"

-We explained: Not allergic to gold, but to nickel in the alloy.
+We explained: Not allergic to the metal, but to nickel in the alloy.
 We offered:

-- Or exchange for palladium white gold (moderate upcharge)
+- Or exchange for a palladium alloy (moderate upcharge)

 She chose yellow.
 A month later she wrote: "Wearing it constantly, no allergies!"